dialectlabs/docs/docs/alerts/push-notifications/send-push-notifications.md

 - `message.actions`: Array of actions that can be taken from the notification
 - `data`: Additional custom data to include with the notification

+If you want to test the endpoints, visit the [`/send`](https://alerts-api.dial.to/docs#tag/application/POST/v2/%7BappId%7D/send) endpoint in our API docs.

 ## Send Multiple Notifications (Batch)

 The batch endpoint allows you to send up to **500 notifications in a single request**.
 Each notification in the batch follows the same format as the single notification endpoint.